-- "Health education" means education in the field of human health and disease and specialised non-promotional education in the field of medicinal products for human use as defined in Directive 2001/83/EC of the European Parliament and of the Council of 6th November 2001 on the Community code relating to medicinal products for human use. - "Healthcare organisation" means any legal person (i) that is an association or organisation providing healthcare, medical or research association or organisation (irrespective of the legal or organisational form) such as a hospital, clinic, foundation, university or other teaching institution or learned society whose business address, place of incorporation or primary place of operation is in the Slovak Republic or (ii) through which one or more healthcare professionals provide services.
+"Health education" means education in the field of human health and disease and specialised non-promotional education in the field of medicinal products for human use as defined in Directive 2001/83/EC of the European Parliament and of the Council of 6 November 2001 on the Community code relating to medicinal products for human use.

+"Healthcare organisation" means any legal person (i) that is an association or organisation providing healthcare, medical or research association or organisation (irrespective of the legal or organisational form) such as a hospital, clinic, foundation, university or other teaching institution or learned society whose business address, place of incorporation or primary place of operation is in the Slovak Republic or (ii) through which one or more healthcare professionals provide services.

 "Healthcare professional" means any natural person that is a member of the medical, dental, pharmacy or nursing professions or any other person who, in the course of his/her professional activities, may prescribe, purchase, supply, recommend or administer a medicinal product and whose primary practice, principal professional address or place of incorporation is in the Slovak Republic.
-Persons listed in Section 27 of the Act 578/2004 Coll. on Healthcare Providers, Healthcare Professionals, Professional Organisations in the Healthcare, and on amendment to and supplementation of certain acts, as amended shall also be considered a Healthcare professional.
 For the avoidance of doubt, the definition of healthcare professional includes: (i) any official or employee of a government agency or other organisation (whether in the public or private sector) that may prescribe, purchase, supply or administer medicinal products and (ii) any employee of a Member whose primary occupation is that of a practising healthcare professional, but excludes (x) all other employees of a Member and (y) a wholesaler or distributor of medicinal products.